Colombia’s Prehistoric Wall Paintings in Guaviare

 Near the northern edge of the Amazon Rainforest, you can find some of Colombia’s most unique archeological sites.
 Rock wall paintings dating to over ten thousand years ago dazzle visitors and confound historians.
 Seeing them is a unique privilege.
 Learn about them, including where you can see them here.

-These rock wall paintings can be seen on a 6 day tour of Guaviare and the Amazon, which includes visits to two of the sites below.
+These rock wall paintings can be seen on a 4-day tour of Guaviare and amazon jungle , which includes visits to two of the sites below.

 Where are the ancient rock wall paintings in Colombia?

 There are many examples of ancient paintings, often referred to in Spanish as pinturas rupuestres, in the still largely undeveloped areas of the Amazon rainforest that lie south of Bogotá.
 This area, covered in jungle and intertwined with ancient geological rock formations, was home to prehistoric tribes of nomadic indigenous peoples.
 They left behind the paintings as a testament to their culture and way of life.

 There is some debate amongst archeologists about how old they are, however, the oldest are thought to date to at least 12,000 years ago, and some may even date to as long as 20,000 years ago.
 Some appear to depict now extinct animals such as giant sloths and mastodons, evidence leading some archeologists to conclude the artists lived alongside and even hunted these giant animals of the past.

 Many of these Colombian rock paintings lie deep in isolated areas and remain largely inaccessible to visitors.
 In fact, as recent as 2017, researchers stumbled upon a previously undiscovered trove of rock wall paintings.